If you're about to design your org's first annual report, first: take a breath.

 - High-quality photos that reflect your work

-Then, write with structure in mind: shorter sections, clear headings, quotes worth pulling out, and stats that could be visualized.
-The more intentional you are at this stage, the easier (and more aligned) the design process will be later.
+Then write with this framework in mind: shorter sections, clear headings, quotes worth pulling out, stats that could be visualized.
+The more intentional you are at this stage, the smoother the design process will be later.

-Consider bringing your designer (or design-minded team member) into the process early—not to start designing right away, but to collaborate on flow, layout, and the kind of visuals that can help your content land stronger.
+Bring your designer or design-minded team member in early.
+Not to start designing immediately, but to think through flow, layout, and the kinds of visuals that will help your content land stronger.

 2. Understanding Beats Cleverness Every Time

-Your readers (donors, funders, board members, and even community supporters) don’t need 20 pages of jargon or filler.
-They need to understand what you did, why it was so important to those you serve and the world at large, and what’s next.
+Your readers (donors, funders, partners, board members, community supporters) don't need 20 pages of jargon or filler.
+They need to understand what you did, why it mattered, and what's next.

 A few ways to keep it clear: